froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/_index.md

 ---
 title: "Text Editor"
----
+weight: 1
+description: >
   Some fields in Open Y allow you to format your text like in a Word doc.
 This feature is called [the Text Editor or WYSIWYG (What Your See Is What You Get)](https://ckeditor.com).
+---

 ![blog-description__text-editor|690x307](/img/dd630632ed4ea5876a15d65709946e420ffb84d1.png)